 By default, Unity will have created a Unity Projects folder for you.
 Normally, this will be in the documents folder on your hard drive.

 Inside, you’ll find the Unity Project you just created along with the newly imported asset.
 Click on the Assets folder to find it.

 From here you can copy the files and reuse them elsewhere, including in other game engines.

 Will music from the Unity Asset Store still work in other game engines?

-Luckily, most audio file formats are natively supported in just about every game engine that exists.
+Luckily, many audio file formats are natively supported in most game engines.

 Depending on software support, you may experience some issues when using compressed formats, such as mp3, however all of my audio assets, as well as many others on the Asset Store, use uncompressed WAV files, which are widely supported.

 Can I use music from Unity assets on YouTube?